nf-core/tools/README.md

 ### Check a subworkflow against nf-core guidelines

-Run the `nf-core subworkflows lint` command to check subworkflows in the current working directory (pipeline or nf-core/modules clone) against nf-core guidelines.
+Run the `nf-core subworkflows lint` command to check subworkflows in the current working directory (a pipeline or a clone of nf-core/modules) against nf-core guidelines.

 Use the `--all` flag to run linting on all subworkflows found.
-Use `--dir <pipeline_dir>` to specify another directory than the current working directory.
+Use `--dir <pipeline_dir>` to specify a different directory than the current working directory.

 <!-- RICH-CODEX
 working_dir: tmp/modules